EduardoNeville/ask_ai/README.md

 ## Environment Variables

-This crate requires API keys to interface with the LLM providers.
+This crate requires API keys to interface with the Framework providers.
 Store these keys as environment variables to keep them secure.
 Below is a list of required variables:

 | Provider   | Environment Variable      |
 |------------|---------------------------|